SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 ## 2.4 Zigbee Token Definitions

-The EmberZNet PRO stack has defined lots of tokens for stack, Application Framework, manufacturing data storage.
+The EmberZNet PRO stack has defined lots of tokens for stack, Application Framework, and manufacturing data storage.
 The majority of tokens are stored in NVM3 or Simulated EEPROM (both use Flash) where they can be rewritten.
 Manufacturing tokens are stored in dedicated regions of flash and are not designed to be rewritten.

 - Zigbee Stack Token

 Stack Tokens are runtime configuration options set by the stack.
 These dynamic tokens should not be changed by the application.

 To view the stack tokens, refer to the file:
-`<install-dir>/stack/config/token-stack.h`
+`<project_name>/geck_sdk_4.1.0/protocol/zigbee/stack/config/token-stack.h`

 - Manufaturing Token